massdriver-cloud/oci/README.md

 **The included adapters are nowhere near production-ready.
 Make sure to implement your own before you go and have a bad time.**

+This library is under heavy active development as we extract it from the [Massdriver](https://massdriver.cloud) codebase. `0.0.x` will have many breaking changes.

 ## Features

 - Full OCI Distribution Specification V2 compliance